 Our tip: These metrics are most helpful when they are tracked over a longer period of time because then the developments and trends are more visible.

-So far, we’ve taken a close look at the role of product owner and a few of the key tools and tasks.
-Now you’ll learn about the challenges product owners face in their daily work.
+So far, we have taken a close look at the role of Product Owner and a few of the key tools and tasks.
+Now you will learn about the challenges Product Owners face in their daily work.

 - Lack of knowledge about the tasks

-Possible solution: Further education, literature such as the highly recommended book “” by Don McGreal and Ralph Jocham.
+Possible solution: further education, literature such as the highly recommended book “Product Owner: Leveraging Scrum as a Competitive Advantage” by Don McGreal and Ralph Jocham.